 Even where management has not carried out formal risk assessments there will often be other documentary sources that can help internal audit unit to identify individual risks.
 These include:

-Operational plans for the ;
+Operational plans for the Organisation;

 Earlier reports by internal or external audit;

-Annual report of the ;
+Annual report of the Organisation;

 Major reviews of functions or activities carried out by management or by external bodies (e.g. World Bank or EU review missions).